-What: Participants purchase a farm share when signing-up, and in return, receive a weekly or bi-weekly basket of locally grown items according to the type of Crop Box selected.* Options include:
+Participants purchase a farm share when signing-up, and in return, receive a weekly or bi-weekly box of locally grown items based on the type of Crop Box selected.

 - Student Box – $20 per box.
 This box is exclusively for students!

 - Farm Share Box – $29.99 per box.

 - Build Your Own Box – $40+ per box.

 This box is fully customizable.
 All you have to do is spend a minimum of $40.
 You can add and drop items each week using the online farmers market.